The Easy Way

 - If your server fails to start, or crashes after adding a mod, you will need to talk to the mod author or open a support ticket.
 Sometimes we can help resolve simple issues, but many times with mods, the issue is a bug in the code that has to be fixed.
 In the mean time, remove the mod and repeat the above instructions for any more mods that you might have.

 Keep in mind that installing new mods into pre-existing mod packs can be tricky.
-You may wish to backup your mod pack before making changes so you can restore it if something goes wrong and you don’t know how to fix it.
-You can backup your server by downloading its files from the server FTP.
+You may wish to backup your server before making changes so you can restore it if something goes wrong and you don’t know how to fix it.
+You can backup your server by downloading its files from the server FTP or using Backups in Command Center.
 Don’t be surprised if the mods you install don’t work.
 It sometimes takes a lot of trial and error.
 We also recommend adding one mod at a time so troubleshooting will be easier.

 To install mods onto an existing mod pack, you only need to follow the directions in the “Install the mods” section.
 Make sure the mods match the version of Minecraft that the mod pack is based on.
 You can check the version by starting your mod pack.
 The version number is on the the main Minecraft screen on the lower left corner.
 Common version numbers are 1.4.7, 1.5.2, 1.6.4, and 1.7.4.